nodeshift/nodeshift/README.md

         Options:
             --version                Show version number                         [boolean]
-            --projectLocation        change the default location of the project   [string] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
+            --projectLocation        change the default location of the project   [string] --configLocation         change the default location of the config    [string] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
             --web-app                flag to automatically set the appropriate docker image